-In our day, I know of no one who has done more to promote a “back to nature” philosophy than Richard Louv.
+In our day, I know of no one who has done more to promote a “get away from electronics and back to nature” philosophy than Richard Louv.
 He is a journalist and author of many books about family, nature, and community.
 His website is RichardLouv.com.
 You can find his books on Amazon (of course).
 My two favorite books are The Nature Principle and Last Child in the Woods.
 Notes and quotes are below.
-(I’ll get around to expanding all of the them.)

 Kindergartners who played in natural areas vs those who played on manufactured playground were more alert, better coordinated, more imaginative, and more likely to create their own games. (p.
 88)

 Children who played in man-made structures established their social hierarchy based on physical competence.
 Those who played in green areas based their hierarchy on language, creativity, and inventiveness skills. (p.
 88)